EDITORIAL: Ignore the dumber Trump tweets and rescue Puerto Rico

 At a time when more than 3.3 million people in Puerto Rico — American citizens all — are desperate for the basics of food, water, fuel and electricity, all that matters is that our nation comes to the rescue quickly and fully.
 The same unstinting assistance should be given as well to the U.S. Virgin Islands, another American territory devastated by hurricanes.

 Critics are accusing the Trump administration of responding slowly to the unfolding crisis in Puerto Rico, complaining that it did not take FEMA — the Federal Emergency Management Agency — almost a week to arrive in Texas and Florida after punishing hurricanes there.
-Inexplicably, the Trump administration also has declined to waive restrictions on foreign ships’ transporting cargo to Puerto Rico, though it did wave such restrictions for Texas and Florida.
+Inexplicably, the Trump administration also has declined to waive restrictions on foreign ships’ transporting cargo to Puerto Rico, though it did waive such restrictions for Texas and Florida.

 But FEMA officials say they are now coordinating relief efforts by more than 10,000 federal workers in Puerto Rico and the U.S. Virgin Islands, and cargo flights and barges full of supplies are on their way.
 Eleven ships carrying 1.6 million gallons of water and 23,000 cots, as well as diesel fuel and generators, have arrived, and dozens more shipments are expected.